 The plant thrives in climate zones 7 to 9, 14 to 16 and 18 to 25.
 Place it under full sun for bumper growth.

 Malanga can be harvested after 9-12 months.
 One must be attentive while digging them out because it can damage the cormlets.

 If the stem of the Malanga plant is thicker, the cormlets might be larger; therefore it is better to dig at a considerable distance to ensure that the cormlets are not damaged.

 Wash them well and use them as you like.

 You can store it in a Styrofoam box with sugarcane in a cool place to keep them fresh for a few weeks.

-In conclusion, growing Malanga is a relatively straightforward process that can be done at home with little effort.
+Our guide has some basic, straight-forward steps on how to grow malanga and harvest it.
 With the proper care and attention, malanga plants can thrive and produce healthy, delicious roots that can be enjoyed in various ways.
 So why not give it a try?
 You may be surprised at how much you enjoy growing and eating this unique root vegetable.

 […] RELATED : How To Grow Malanga […]

 Comments are closed.